 AN ACT TO AMEND THE WORKERS' COMPENSATION ACT CONCERNING THE STATUS OF TRUCK DRIVERS AS EMPLOYEES OR INDEPENDENT CONTRACTORS.

-Enacts provisions that define occupational accident insurance for the purposes of this statute.
-Requires that occupational accident policies or workers' compensation policies be purchased from an insurance company that has an AM Best "A" rating to satisfy the specified requirements.
+Adds new subsection (e) to require any occupational accident policy or workers' compensation policy be purchased from an insurance company having an AM Best A rating to satisfy the statute's requirements.

 This work is copyrighted and subject to "fair use" as permitted by federal copyright law.
 No portion of this publication may be reproduced or transmitted in any form or by any means without the express written permission of the publisher.
 Distribution by third parties is prohibited.
 Prohibited distribution includes, but is not limited to, posting, e-mailing, faxing, archiving in a public database, installing on intranets or servers, and redistributing via a computer network or in printed form.
 Unauthorized use or reproduction may result in legal action against the unauthorized user.